telosnetwork/telos-docs/docs/learn/crosschain_guide/delphi-oracle-bridge.md

 ## IMPORTANT CONSIDERATIONS

-Your implementation of the `receiveDatapoints()` callback function must not revert
+Your implementation of the `receiveDatapoints()` callback function must not revert, we will not handle it.

 ## LIMITS